nitesh-0/meetbrief/README.md

-# 📝 MeetBrief: GOvernment Meeting Summarizer
+# 📝 MeetBrief: Government Meeting Summarizer

 An automated meeting and summarization platform that allows users to upload meeting recordings (MP3/MP4).
 The backend processes the recording using WhisperX for transcription and a fine-tuned BART model for summarization.
 The frontend displays the transcript and summarized content in an intuitive user interface.